p4lang/behavioral-model/README.md

         thrift-devel nanomsg-devel
     ```

-    If using the experimental cmake build system, additionally:
+    If using the cmake build system, additionally:

     ```console
     sudo dnf install -y cmake